kpetersen/kpetersen.github.io/words/_posts/2012-2-17-souffle-not-brulee.markdown

 ![robby](http://i1230.photobucket.com/albums/ee481/ptkatz/Blog%20Pictures/IMG_1027.jpg)

 Scott and I were a bit more refined so we don't have fun eating pictures.
 HA!
 Okay, not really.
 But I snapped a picture of Robby trying to drink the last bits of his soufflé because it was funny.
-After Robby did everything but lick his ramekin, I asked him what he thought of the whole ordeal.
-His response?
+After we three did everything but lick our ramekins, I asked the guys what they thought of the whole ordeal.
+Scott said it was fun and delicious.
+Robby's response?
 "I want to go back to Vegas now!!!!!!"
 Me, too, Paperclip... me, too!